RicoQ/Kube_Rancher_vCenter/README.md

 --> vsphere-iso.build_image: Rancher-Base-Debian
 ```

 - Whatever VM config you decide to have for you final VM (after the Terraform apply).
 You'll  needs to replicated for the "Packer" build...
-I run into trouble when my "Base" image had only 2 vCPU and I try to create a VM with 4vCPU with the "clone api", I don't know why, but it only works when everythong is the same, so i recommand to keeping the valus as seen below...
+I ran into trouble when my "Base" image had only 2 vCPU and I tried to create a VM with 4vCPU with the "clone api", I don't know why, but it only works when everything is the same, so i recommand to keeping the values as seen below...

-***Defaults VM Config:***
+***Defaults VM Config: (both are the same)***
 - CPU = 4
 - RAM = 4Go
 - HDD = 40Go